Speakeasy Logo

 typescript: forwardCompatibleUnionsByDefault: tagged-only

-const account = await sdk.accounts.getLinkedAccount(); // Before: Error: Unable to deserialize into any union member // After: // | { type: "email"; email: string } // | { type: "google"; googleId: string } // | { type: "UNKNOWN"; rawValue: unknown } (Automatically inserted when the union is marked as open)
+const account = await sdk.accounts.getLinkedAccount(); // Before: Error: Unable to deserialize into any union member // After: // | { type: "email"; email: string } // | { type: "google"; googleId: string } // | { type: "UNKNOWN"; rawValue: unknown } // Automatically inserted for open unions

 Lax mode